. . .

 January 22, 2020

-Modality named five leading professionals in the medical and healthcare industries to its board of advisors:
+Modality named four leading professionals in the medical and healthcare industries to its board of advisors:

 - Dr. Jordan Green, Matina Souretis Horner Professor in Rehabilitation Sciences and Director of Speech and Feeding Disorder Lab and Associate Provost of Research at the MGH Institute of Health Professions at Harvard University